Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

     **Note About Setting Minimum Replicas To 0:**
     * We can set the minimum number of replicas to `zero` to avoid any charges when the backend processor is not processing any message from Azure Service Bus Topic, but this will impact running the other features within this backend processor such as the periodic cron job as well as the external input bidding and output bindings.
 We are configuring the minimum number of replicas to one, ensuring that a backend processor instance is always running and capable of handling tasks, even if there are no messages being received by the Azure Service Bus Topic.

     * When the single replica of the backend processor is not doing anything, it will be running in an `idle mode`.
 When the replica is in idle mode usage is charged at a reduced idle rate.
 A replica enters an active mode and is charged at the active rate when it is starting up, and when it is processing requests.
-For more details about the ACA pricing visit [the link.](https://azure.microsoft.com/en-us/pricing/details/container-apps/)
+For more details about the ACA pricing visit this [link](https://azure.microsoft.com/en-us/pricing/details/container-apps/){target=_blank}.

 #### 3. Run an End-to-End Test and Generate a Several Messages